José Zalazar

 José Luis Zalazar Rodríguez (born 26 October 1963) is a Uruguayan retired professional footballer who played mostly as an attacking midfielder.

-Nicknamed El Oso (Bear), he played most of his career in Spain, especially with Albacete Balompié, being part of the club's most long tenure in La Liga.
+Nicknamed El Oso (Bear), he played most of his career in Spain, especially with Albacete, being part of the club's most long tenure in La Liga.
 He was also notable for his strong and accurate right-foot shot, as demonstrated with several goals from long distance, particularly from free kicks.

 An Uruguay international for nearly one decade, Zalazar represented the country at the 1986 World Cup.

 Club career

-Born in Montevideo, Zalazar started his career at local club C.A.
-Peñarol in 1982.
+Born in Montevideo, Zalazar started his career at local club Peñarol in 1982.
 After the 1986 FIFA World Cup he joined Mexican club Universidad Autónoma de Guadalajara where, in his first year, he was the highest goalscorer of the tournament with 23 goals overall.
-He then moved to Spain, where he played with Cádiz CF one season before returning to Mexico for 1988–89, again with the Tecos.
+He then moved to Spain, where he played with Cádiz one season before returning to Mexico for 1988–89, again with the Tecos.

-Zalazar returned to Spain in 1989, playing one year in its second division with RCD Español.
-He then joined Albacete Balompié, where he would have his most successful period, playing six seasons and being part of the squad known as Queso Mecánico ("Clockwork Cheese").
-He started his spell at the Castilla–La Mancha team in the second level, scoring 15 times in all 38 matches in an eventual promotion – including two crucial ones against UD Salamanca.
+Zalazar returned to Spain in 1989, playing one year in its second division with Español.
+He then joined Albacete, where he would have his most successful period, playing six seasons and being part of the squad known as Queso Mecánico ("Clockwork Cheese").
+He started his spell at the Castilla–La Mancha team in the second level, scoring 15 times in all 38 matches in an eventual promotion – including two crucial ones against Salamanca.

 During 1991–92's La Liga, Zalazar again played in all the games, adding 13 goals and helping Albacete finish in seventh place, the highest position ever reached by the club in the top division.
 His performances earned him the EFE Trophy by Spanish news agency EFE, awarded to the best Ibero-American player in the competition every year.
 During his career at Albacete, he also became the club's all-time leader in top level appearances, with 180 matches, and goals, with 57.

-After Albacete was relegated back to division two at the end of 1995–96, Zalazar left for Racing de Santander for one single campaign.
-The following year he returned to Uruguay, playing the 1997 Apertura tournament for hometown's Club Nacional de Football and the Clausura for C.A.
-Bella Vista.
-After a brief retirement the 35-year-old rejoined Albacete, still in the second tier, leaving the game for good at the end of the season.
+After Albacete was relegated back to division two at the end of 1995–96, Zalazar left for Racing Santander for one single campaign.
+The following year, he returned to Uruguay, playing in the 1997 Apertura tournament for hometown's Nacional and in the Clausura for Bella Vista.
+After a brief retirement, the 35-year-old rejoined Albacete, still in the second tier, leaving the game for good at the end of the season.